OBF/obf-docs/OBF Bylaws.md

     b.
 Any individual, business, or organization qualified for membership under Article I, Items 2a and 2b shall become a member upon receipt of an application and upon payment of the first annual dues, if any.
 Amount of dues shall be determined on the basis of the membership class.
     c.
 Dues shall be payable for the first calendar year on admission to membership and annually thereafter on the first of January.
     d.
 Dues shall not be prorated.
-6. No member of the OBF shall be held liable for the debts, obligations or liabilities of the corporation solely because of their membership.
+6. No member of the OBF shall be held liable for the debts, obligations or liabilities of OBF solely because of their membership.
 Memberships shall be non-assessable.
 7. Neither membership in the OBF nor any rights of membership shall be transferred for value or otherwise.
 8. Membership and the rights of membership shall automatically terminate on receipt of a note of resignation.
 9. In all its activities, the OBF shall not discriminate against any person on account of race, color, creed, sex, sexual orientation, national origin, physical disability, marital status, age, or choice of programming language or operating system.